Trump Removes Bannon From National Security Council

 Bannon had fulfilled the purpose of his inclusion on the committee and was no longer needed, thus his removal.

-But other analysts argued that the move was a victory for McMaster because it will help him to establish authority and control over the national security under his charge.
+But other analysts argued that the move was a victory for McMaster because it will help him to establish authority and control over the national security.

 [Featured Image by Win McNamee/Getty Images]